corda/corda-docs-portal/content/en/tools/digital-currencies/installing-the-dc-demo.md

 	  alt="cpi GET method"
    >}}

-   As we have not uploaded any CPIs yet, the returned list of CPIs is empty.
+   As no CPIs have been uploaded yet, the returned list of CPIs is empty.
 If Corda has not started yet, Swagger will return a *TypeError: Load failed* error.

    {{< note >}}
    If you get any errors, first try the following: run the *stopAndCleanCorda* Gradle task, run the *startCorda* Gradle task, wait one minute, then try and access Swagger again.